matfish2/vue-formular/README.md

         {
           sending:'Sending Form...',
-          sent:'Form was successfully sent', // this will be presented in case a string is not returned from the server singleError:'an error was found:', // status bar error's list title errors:'{0} errors were found:'
+          sent:'Form was successfully sent', // this will be presented in case a string is not returned from the server singleError:'an error was found:', // status bar errors list title errors:'{0} errors were found:'
         }